ibm-apiconnect/apic-hybrid-cloud-enablement/docs-and-tools/dev-ops/api-key-for-sso.md

 >> The output shows the definition for user ```pipelines@company.com``` enabled in  a Standard type OIDC configuration named ```azure-oidc```.

-3. Create a JSON file to define API key metadata.
+3. Create a JSON file (we will name it my-key-definition.json) to define metadata for your new API key.
 For example:
-    ```
+    ```json
     {
     "type": "api_key",
     "api_version": "2.0.0",